allenai/allennlp-guide/chapters/part2/reading-data.md

 supplying a `non_padded_namespaces` parameter when creating a `Vocabulary`.

-A common way to create a `Vocabulary` object is to pass a collection of `Instances` to the `from_instances` method.
+A common way to create a `Vocabulary` object is to pass a collection of `Instances` to the `Vocabulary.from_instances()` method.
+This will count all strings in the `Instances` that need to be mapped to integers, then use those counts to decide what strings should be in the vocabulary.
+There are parameters to that method that customize this behavior; we'll talk about some of them below.

 You can look up indices by tokens using the `get_token_index()` method.
 You can also do the inverse (looking up tokens by indices) using `get_token_from_index()`.

-<codeblock source="part2/reading-data/vocabulary_creation"></codeblock>
+<codeblock source="part2/reading-data/vocabulary_creation_source" setup="part2/reading-data/vocabulary_creation_setup"></codeblock>

-When your dataset is too large, you may want to "prune" your vocabulary by setting a threshold and only retaining words that appear more than that threshold.
-You can achieve this by passing a `min_count` parameter, which specifies the minimum count tokens need to meet to be included per namespace.
+When your vocabulary is very large, you may want to prune it by setting a threshold and only retaining words that appear more frequently than that threshold.
+You can achieve this by passing a `min_count` parameter to `Vocabulary.from_instances()`, which specifies the minimum count tokens need to meet to be included per namespace.

-<codeblock source="part2/reading-data/vocabulary_count"></codeblock>
+<codeblock source="part2/reading-data/vocabulary_count_source" setup="part2/reading-data/vocabulary_count_setup"></codeblock>

 You can instantiate `Vocabulary` not just from a collection of instances but by other means.
 The class method `from_files` allows you to load a serialized `Vocabulary` from a directory.
-This is often the one created by the `dry-run` command [mentioned previously](/next-steps#2).
-You can also use `from_files_and_instances` to expand a pre-built vocabulary with new data.
-In practice, however, you rarely need to call these class methods yourself.
-Specify `"type": "from_files"` in the `vocabulary` section of your config file if you want to load from a directory, and specify `"type":
+This is often one created by a previous run of `allennlp train`.
+You can also use `from_files_and_instances` to expand a pre-built vocabulary with new data.  `Vocabulary` is registered using all of these constructors, so you can create a vocabulary from a configuration file using any of these methods.
-"extend"` if you want to extend a pre-built vocabulary (which uses the `from_files_and_instances` class method).
-If the `"type"` key is not specified, `Vocabulary` is created from instances by default.
+`from_instances` is the default constructor to use; `"type": "from_files"` will use the `from_files` method, while `"type": "extend"` will use `from_files_and_instances`.

-When you are just writing your dataset reader and the model, you rarely need to worry about how `Vocabulary` is built and managed.
-You never "see" the vocabulary in your dataset reader—it will be constructed behind the scenes by AllenNLP and used by the iterator to index the instances.
+Unless you are writing your own training script, you rarely need to worry about how `Vocabulary` is built and managed.
+You never "see" the vocabulary in your dataset reader—it will be constructed behind the scenes by AllenNLP and used by the `DataLoader` to index the instances.
 If you're using a pretrained contextualizer, its pre-built vocabulary is typically added automatically for you.

 The final constructed vocab gets passed to the model automatically.
 In the model constructor, you can use the information from `Vocabulary` to initialize model parameters.
 For example, in the